xmrspammer is an alpha project. Expect breaking changes in future versions.

 The design of xmrspammer works around these limitations.
 Wallets are set up to expand a single output into a “tree”.
 At the end of the process, a wallet will have many “leaves” that contain a single output within an account.
 From there, the default spamming procedure iterates through each leaf, creating a self-spend transaction back to each leaf.

 xmrspammer creates a user-specified number of wallets and boots a monero-wallet-rpc process for each wallet.
-A monerod Monero node process must be available on the local machine (TODO: allow remote nodes).
+A monerod Monero node process must be available on the local machine or you must be able to connect to the RPC port of a Monero node process on another machine.
 For each wallet, xmrspammer spawns an R process that runs a spamming loop.
 The loop instructs each monero-wallet-rpc process to create and broadcast transactions as quickly as possible.

 Usage